daveconnis/dotfiles/README.md

 2. Bin files can go into the .oh-my-zsh git folder as new files.

-3. In '.zshrc`, be sure to link the RPROMPT path to where the `git-cwd-info` lives and also give the appropriate access permissions by running `sudo chmod 755 'filename'`
+3. In `.zshrc`, be sure to link the RPROMPT path to where the `git-cwd-info` lives and also give the appropriate access permissions by running `sudo chmod 755 'filename'`